jazzschmidt/apubsub/docs/development/index.md

 ## Spock Testing Framework

-_Groovy_ comes in handy, especially when dealing with tests because of both its flexibility and simplicity.
+_Groovy_ comes in handy, especially when dealing with tests because of its flexibility and simplicity.
 The [Spock Framework](https://spockframework.org/) comes with superior Spring support, integrated stubbing and mocking features, a coherent API - and is fun to use!